 COMMUNITY ENRICHMENT: The Community Enrichment classes are for all adults who wish to learn a new skill or develop a new interest.
 Classes range from Yoga, Knitting, Tai Chi, Photography, Computer or Financial Planning.
 Prices and class locations vary.

-Adult High School Diploma classes will also resume in September.
+August 15 Registration for Adult High School Diploma classes

 All classes are held at Salem High School unless otherwise noted.